Numerical Simulation of 2.5-Set of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Stratonovich Expansion: Introduction

-Note that in \cite{rr} the method of expansion of double Ito stochastic integrals (\ref{ito}) ($k=2;$ $\psi_1(s), \psi_2(s) \equiv 1;$ $i_1, i_2 =1,\ldots,m$) based on expansion of the Wiener process using Haar functions and trigonometric functions has been considered.
-The restrictions of the method \cite{rr} are also connected with iterated application of the operation of limit transition at least starting from the third multiplicity of iterated stochastic integrals.
+Note that in \cite{rr} the method of expansion of iterated (double) Ito stochastic integrals (\ref{ito}) ($k=2;$ $\psi_1(s), \psi_2(s) \equiv 1;$ $i_1, i_2 =1,\ldots,m$) based on expansion of the Wiener process using Haar functions and trigonometric functions has been considered.
+The restrictions of the method \cite{rr} are also connected with iterated application of the operation of limit transition (as in the Milstein approach \cite{Mi2} (1988)) at least starting from the third multiplicity of iterated stochastic integrals.

-It is necessary to note that the Milstein approach \cite{Mi2} excelled in several times or even in several orders the methods of multiple integral sums \cite{Mi2}, \cite{Mi3}, \cite{allen} considering computational costs in the sense of their diminishing.
+It is necessary to note that the Milstein approach \cite{Mi2} excelled in several times or even in several orders the methods based on multiple integral sums \cite{Mi2}, \cite{Mi3}, \cite{allen} considering computational costs in the sense of their diminishing.